eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/quickstart/quickstart.md

 ## Prerequisites

-Please make sure you did all the prerequisite steps to create comprehensive Development Environment for your  _Vehicle App_ :
+Please make sure you did all the prerequisite steps to create comprehensive development environment for your _Vehicle App_:

 - Install [VS Code](https://code.visualstudio.com)
 - [Install a working container runtime](/docs/tutorials/quickstart/container_runtime)
-- Add [Remote-Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension via the marketplace or using the command line
+- Add the [Remote-Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension to VS Code via the marketplace or using the command line:

    ```bash
    code --install-extension ms-vscode-remote.remote-containers
    ```

-## How to create your _Vehicle App_ Repository?
+## How to create your _Vehicle App_ repository?

-For the Organization and _Vehicle App_ repository the name _MyOrg/MyFirstVehicleApp_ is used as a reference during the rest of the document.
+For your (GitHub) organization and _Vehicle App_ repository the name _MyOrg/MyFirstVehicleApp_ is used as a place holder during the rest of the document.

-You can create your own repository using a provided template or start prototyping via digital.auto.
+You can create your own repository using one of our provided templates or start prototyping via digital.auto.

 {{< tabpane text=true >}}
    {{% tab header="Using Template" %}}